RuiqiSun4/ScammerUniversity/README.md

 ### Part 2: Win shares and draft rank

+Win Shares (WS) measures how much a player contributed to his team’s total wins.
+It divides a team’s total victories among its players based on their performance.
+So, if a player has 10 WS, it means he was responsible for about 10 of his team’s wins.

 If you make a scatter plot between win shares and draft ranks from 1980 to 2010 (number of observations: 1,802), there is a clear negative correlation (-0.4796).
 The results indicate that players selected at higher draft ranks (lower numerical values) tend to accumulate more career wins, suggesting a meaningful correlation between draft order and performance.

 ![](analysis/results/ws_pick.png)